 Unions are practically non-existent in the private sector; however, there are no restrictions on the right of private sector workers to strike.
-To be called by a union, such union must have at least 60% of members' support to proceed.
+Persuant to the law, there are various requisites to fulful for the union to be recognized as such.